cnshsliu/mtcdoc/docs/template/designer.md

 - Hold Alt key (MAC: Opt), click on the first half of a connection then pick another node to re-select its' staring node
 - Hold Alt key (MAC: Opt), click on the second half of a connection then pick another node to re-select it's ending node

+or:

+- Mouse over a connection, press "gb" to move it's starting point;
+- Mouse over a connection, press "ge" to move it's ending point;

 ### Cancel connecting

 If you would like to cancel while connecting, double click on blank area of canvas, or press ESC